AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 #### The Starlight Regalia

 During this era treasures were gifted to the world, treasures that would go on to be known as two parts of the Starlight Regalia.
 These are the most important of Sumiriku's treasures, and the only known earthly connection to the starlight realm of Hoshikuzuten; these treasures were directly sent by the Ō-Hoshikuzushin to protect the world in moments of calamity.
-Upcoming are stories of these items, and the people who were granted their blessing.
+Upcoming are stories of these items, the virtues they represent, and the people who were granted their blessing.

 <!-- Starlight Regalia Blade, Kūshokiri (空所切, 'Void Cutter')
 - Starlight Regalia Mirror, Tasogare-no-Kagami (黄昏の鏡, 'Mirror of Twilight')